Home Maps Resources Calendar About

 It was natural for all family members to help at the light station.
 June, daughter of Leonard Bosworth Dudley, the last keeper at Tenants Harbor who served from 1923 to 1933, would help her father by tending the light and keeping the lantern room glass clean.
 She also looked after the family’s chickens and cows.
 A boat had to shuttle her to the mainland to attend school or to go shopping.

-Along with a few other lighthouses, Tenants Harbor was discontinued and surplussed in 1934.
-A lighted bell buoy costing $5,869 was established offshore in its place, and the lighthouse was sold.
+Tenants Harbor Light was discontinued on August 30, 1933, and a lighted bell buoy established nearby at a cost of $5,869.
+The bell buoy was placed in sixty feet of water, 250 yards from the lighthouse, and displayed a whit flash every three seconds.
 Local rumor has it that during WWII a German submarine surfaced nearby, and its occupants left behind cigarette butts, newspapers, and other items on Southern Island

 Keepers: